 Perhaps the most important component of wetland protection resulting from the Future Land Use Element is the Environmentally Sensitive Lands Overlay.
 The County uses this tool to regulate development and preserve environmentally sensitive areas including both wetlands and floodplains.
 By definition, the Environmentally Sensitive Lands area is an overlay that includes the extent of floodplains and wetlands in Seminole County.
 This information is consistently based on the most recent data provided by the St. Johns River Water Management District.
 These data are subject to the limitations of existing data from a variety of sources, including National Wetlands Inventory and US Geological Survey Data.
-In most cases, the extent of wetlands from a jurisdictional standpoint is determined via groundtruthing as part of an official wetlands survey.
+In most cases, the extent of wetlands from a jurisdictional standpoint is determined via ground-truthing as part of an official wetlands survey.
 This is discussed as a process in the latter part of this section.
 The Environmentally Sensitive Lands Overlay is implemented for wetland protection via the regulation of development consistent with the provisions of the Land Development Code of Seminole County (LDC), and contains very specific criteria and performance standards that preserve wetlands to the maximum extent possible.
-In conjunction with the LDC update, scheduled for completion by 2010, the County will evaluate the need to provide a more comprehensive series of wetland regulations that includes the significance, type, land use, extent, development compatibility, and performance standards prior to County review and approval.
-In addition to these standards, dedication to the County of all post-development wetlands is required (see Policy FLU 1.2 Floodplain Protection).
-In the past the County enforced a percent impact based program (i.e., where only 10% of wetlands on site were allowed to be impacted).
-Currently, the County enforces a mitigation based program which focuses maximum protection on the rural Area of the County along with the Wekiva River Protection Area.
-The specific mechanisms will be contained in the LDC; however, the intent of this narrative as policy is to identify the rationale that there are important functional differences of systems in the East Rural Area that are vital to the natural wealth of the County.
+In conjunction with the LDC update, the County will evaluate the need to provide a more comprehensive series of wetland regulations that includes the significance, type, land use, extent, development compatibility, and performance standards prior to County review and approval.
+In addition to these standards, dedication to the County of all post-development wetlands is required (see Policy FLU 2.2.1 Floodplain Protection).